pavan-uppari/sde_sheet/docs/arrays/arrays3.md

 ## Majority Element (>n/2 times)

-**Problem Statement**: Given an array of N integers, write a program to return an element that occurs more than N/2 times in the given array.
+**❓**: Given an array of N integers, write a program to return an element that occurs more than N/2 times in the given array.
 You may consider that such an element always exists in the array.<br>

 ```py